grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

     {{< /docs/ignore >}}

-    This will spin up the following services:
-    ```console
-    ✔ Container loki-fundamentals-grafana-1          Started
-    ✔ Container loki-fundamentals-loki-1             Started
-    ✔ Container loki-fundamentals-otel-collector-1   Stopped
+    To check the status of services we can run the following command:
+    ```bash
+    docker ps -a
     ```
     <!-- INTERACTIVE ignore START -->
     {{< admonition type="note" >}}
-    The OpenTelemetry Collector container will show as `Stopped`.
+    The OpenTelemetry Collector container will show as `Stopped` or `Exited (1) About a minute ago`.
 This is expected as we have provided an empty configuration file.
 We will update this file in the next step.
     {{< /admonition >}}
     <!-- INTERACTIVE ignore END -->

-  {{< docs/ignore >}}
-  **Note:** The OpenTelemetry Collector container will show as `Stopped`.
-This is expected as we have provided an empty configuration file.
-We will update this file in the next step.
-  {{< /docs/ignore >}}

-Once we have finished configuring the OpenTelemetry Collector and sending logs to Loki, we will be able to view the logs in Grafana.
+After we've finished configuring the OpenTelemetry Collector and sending logs to Loki, we will be able to view the logs in Grafana.
 To check if Grafana is up and running, navigate to the following URL: [http://localhost:3000](http://localhost:3000)
 <!-- INTERACTIVE page step1.md END -->

 <!-- INTERACTIVE page step2.md START -->